The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Summary and conclusions

 \section{Summary and conclusions}

 We studied the impact of new 3D reconstructions of Galactic HI and H$_2$ on our understanding of the CR transport and $\gamma$-ray emission.
-For this, we prepared a 2D and a 3D model, where the 2D model corresponds to an azimuthally-averaged version of the new gas maps interpolated to the simulation grid used, while the 3D model directly interpolates the new gas maps onto the simulation grid.
+For this, we prepared a 2D and a 3D model, where the 2D model corresponds to an azimuthally averaged version of the new gas maps interpolated to the simulation grid used, while the 3D model directly interpolates the new gas maps onto the simulation grid.
 Then, we solved the CR transport equation using PICARD for isotopes up to silicon.
-Finally, we used the corresponding transport results for the computation of Galactic diffuse $\gamma$-ray emission.
+Lastly, we used the corresponding transport results for the computation of Galactic diffuse $\gamma$-ray emission.
 For our simulations, we used 20 possible realizations of the new gas reconstruction to determine the impact of the uncertainties of the gas distribution at all stages of the simulations.

-For CR transport, we found that, to account for a 3D structured gas distribution when fitting to B/C ratio data, the diffusion coefficient $D_{xx}$ and Alfvèn velocity $v_a$ needed to be decreased in comparison to the 2D model, effectively reducing the diffusive strength.
+For CR transport, we found that, to account for a 3D structured gas distribution when fitting to B/C ratio data, the diffusion coefficient $D_{xx}$ and Alfvén velocity $v_{\text{A}}$ needed to be decreased in comparison to the 2D model, effectively reducing the diffusive strength.
 Furthermore, the rigidity dependence of the diffusion coefficient needed to be adjusted.
+We found that, with a more realistic gas distribution, the adjustment of these parameters was sufficient to achieve a fit to B/C ratio data with a $\chi^2$ value of 1.47.
+Likewise, our predictions for antiprotons led to a $\chi^2$ value of 1.89 when comparing to data.

 Next, we investigated the gas-induced structures in the distribution of different CR species, namely Boron, Carbon, protons and electrons.
 We observed that structures are gas-density, energy and CR-species dependent, where the different fragmentation and energy loss processes in the ISM lead to different imprints of gas in both primary and secondary species.
 We found a clear anti-correlation between gas density and CR fluxes for primaries at energies where diffusion does not dominate.
 In contrast, for secondaries there is a direct correlation between gas density and CR fluxes at all energies.
 This can clearly be seen by the energy-dependent Pearson correlation coefficient between protons/electrons and gas.
 We found that the uncertainties propagated from the uncertainties of the published gas distributions were negligible for the final CR distributions.